 T-MAX 100 is known for its extremely fine grain that is nearly invisible.
 It also has excellent reciprocity characteristics which means it maintains speed at long exposures.
-T-MAX 100 also is effectively a faster film than Tri-X at long exposures.
+T-MAX 100 also is effectively a faster film than Tri-X 400 at long exposures.
 This is something I am discovering as I recently started working on a long exposure project with Tri-X.

 When comparing the two films at a meter reading of two minutes, Tri-X requires a 6 minutes 40 seconds exposure whereas T-MAX 100 requires a 4 minute 40 seconds exposure when using Howard Bond’s recommendations.

-Although, T-MAX 100 has many excellent qualities it requires diligence in your processing technique to ensure consistent and repeatable results, so monitor your developer temperature regularly.
+Although T-MAX 100 has many excellent qualities it requires diligence in your processing technique to ensure consistent and repeatable results, so monitor your developer temperature regularly.

 ~ Antonio Lastoria

-Submit your own 5 Frames With...
+Submit your 5 Frames... today

-Get your 5 frames featured on EMULSIVE.
-Submit your 300-350 word article using this Google form.
-If you would prefer to submit another way, please use the @contact@ link at the top of the page.
+Get your own 5 Frames featured by submitting your article using this form or by sending an email via the contact link at the top of the page.